Weelorum/Weelorum-Flutter-Style-Guide/README.md

 ## Empty State

-To show some empty widget, we are using SizedBox.shrink() this will creates a box that will become as small as its parent allows.
+To show some empty widget, we are using `SizedBox.shrink()` this will create a box that will become as small as its parent allows.
-But sometimes we use Offstage();
+But sometimes we use `Offstage()`.
-Offstage hides a widget from view but keeps it in the layout tree, while SizedBox.shrink() creates an invisible widget that takes up no space.
+`Offstage` hides a widget from view but keeps it in the layout tree, while `SizedBox.shrink()` creates an invisible widget that takes up no space.

 BAD:

 ```dart
 class EmptyBadExample extends StatelessWidget {
   const EmptyBadExample({super.key});